 The notional value related to these derivative instruments is generally not recorded on the financial statements; however, the change in fair value of these instruments is incorporated in performance.
-The notional/fair value of \$216,970,814 for the various contracts in MPERS' portfolio as of June 30, 2017, is recorded in investments on the Statement of Fiduciary Net Position.
-The change in fair value of \$16,944,180 for the year ended June 30, 2017, is recorded in investment income on the Statement of Changes in Fiduciary Net Position.
+The notional/fair value of \$263,770,311 for the various contracts in MPERS' portfolio as of June 30, 2018, is recorded in investments on the Statement of Fiduciary Net Position.
+The change in fair value of (\$973,308) for the year ended June 30, 2018, is recorded in investment income on the Statement of Changes in Fiduciary Net Position.

-Investment Derivatives as of June 30, 2017
+Investment Derivatives as of June 30, 2018

-Notional/ Unrealized Type Classification Fair Value Gain (Loss) Futures Contracts Investments, at fair value \$210,481,171 \$15,329,411 Swap Contracts Investments, at fair value 26,936,247 2,922,515 Rights/Warrants Investments, at fair value 11,828 (192) Foreign Currency Forward Contracts Investments, at fair value (20,458,432) (1,307,554) Total \$216,970,814 \$16,944,180 credit limits, and exposure monitoring procedures.
+Notional/ Unrealized Type Classification Fair Value Gain (Loss) Futures Contracts Investments, at fair value \$193,829,266 (\$415,381) Swap Contracts Investments, at fair value 89,654,390 (142,547) Foreign Currency Forward Contracts Investments, at fair value (19,713,345) (415,380) Total \$263,770,311 (\$973,308)

+Through the use of derivatives, MPERS is exposed to risk that the counterparties involved in the contracts are unable to meet the terms of their obligation.
+MPERS' investment managers seek to control this risk through counterparty credit evaluations and approvals, counterparty credit limits, and exposure monitoring procedures.
 MPERS anticipates the counterparties will be able to satisfy their obligations under the contracts.
 The associated counterparty's credit rating is an A-.

-Through the use of derivatives, MPERS is exposed to risk that the counterparties involved in the contracts are unable to meet the terms of their obligation.
-MPERS' investment managers seek to control this risk through counterparty credit evaluations and approvals, counterparty